philipturner/molecular-renderer/Documentation/MRSimulation.md

   - The remaining valence electrons are grouped into a collective density distribution.
   - Core electrons are stored in another collective density distribution.

 [^1]: If this become a bottleneck, try scripting in Swift, a language you must get slightly acquainted with to use Molecular Renderer.
 Ensure you compile in release mode or execute from the Swift REPL.
-Molecular Renderer's built-in deserializer applies further optimizations, including multithreading and GPU acceleration.
+[PythonKit](https://github.com/pvieito/PythonKit) should allow most of your scripting code to remain written in Python; only the top-level program must be invoked from the Swift compiler.